stefanoborini/book-modelviewcontroller/source/mvc_variations/presenter_first.rst

 The point of presenter first is to code the presenter to satisfy customer needs, and code against it first.
 While the model provides a functionality and data oriented access, the presenter describes the actions in terms the user understands or specifies.
+The presenter has no state.
+It relies on the view and on the model to hold state, performing operations on these two.
+In principle, the Presenter should listen to events from either the model or the view, meaning that it should not need public methods.
+All the connections between events and presenter methods are setup by the presenter itself.

 The Presenter should be tested strenously.
 The View, being a Humble View, can